 I am part of an autistic social group that meets weekly in an autism-friendly pub.
 The group is totally autistic, but there are a few allistics who come as a part of the National Autism Service (NAS) and a few support workers.
 The allistics struggle with our conversations as much as we do with their conversations.

 We have difficulty in their world, but as it turns out, NTs have at least as much difficulty navigating in our world.
 Our difficulty is that we are unable to change but allistic people are able to adapt to help us.
 I have added a few hints at the end of the article that are easy for allistics to use and will help us immensely.

-I am writing this from my own autistic point of view and personal experience, this means it is one Autistic’s view (from a spectrum of views) and my understanding of allistic and autistic communication is limited.
+I am writing this from my own autistic point of view and personal experience.
+This means it is from one Autistic’s view (among a spectrum of views) and my understanding of allistic and autistic communication is limited.
 This is not intended to be a guide to how to communicate with all autistics or how all autistics interact, but to reflect what has been my personal experience.

 1. We use no– or very limited– initial small talk.
 The conversation may start with a hello or similar greeting, but there is usually no other small talk.
 Everyone is just who they are, and we get straight to the meat of interaction.
 We have all ages, all genders, etc.

-2. We don’t have a group you need to show you belong to, just being or suspecting that you are autistic is enough.
+2. We don’t have a group you need to prove you belong to.
+Just being or suspecting that you are autistic is enough.

 3. Allistics often get upset, offended, or annoyed with honest answers; but if you ask an autistic how they are, expect a full medical history– and unless you want the truth, don’t ask if your bum looks big in this or how we like your new haircut.